byroot/pysrt/README.rst

 Foreword
 ====================

-pysrt is mainly designed tas a library, but if you are experiencing troubles with bad subtitles you can first try to use `ruby-osdb <https://github.com/byroot/ruby-osdb>`_ which will try to find the best subtitle for your movie.
+pysrt is mainly designed as a library, but if you are experiencing troubles with bad subtitles you can first try to use `ruby-osdb <https://github.com/byroot/ruby-osdb>`_ which will try to find the best subtitle for your movie.
 If you are still unlucky pysrt also provide an ``srt`` command useful for either shift, split, or rescale a